-The Bret King series (1960-1964) by Dan Scott first came to my attention last fall when I found an advertisement for it on the back of a Biff Brewster book.
+The Bret King series (1960-1964) by Dan Scott first came to my attention in the fall of 2003 when I found an advertisement for it on the back flap of a Biff Brewster book.
 Western stories would not normally be my first choice of series genre, but a few years ago I collected and enjoyed the X Bar X Boys series, and, since there were only nine Brets in the set, I decided to give them a try.
 I found the ninth and last volume first in a local bookstore.
 The first seven in dust jacket came my way in one fell swoop through ebay, and a short time later the eighth followed suit.
 The entire series was on my bookshelf before I cracked any of the volumes.
+It was a considered risk to make such a commitment since the Bret King series was a Stratemeyer Syndicate product being published in the very years that the Hardy Boys and Nancy Drew books were being rewritten for the first television generation.